 Fleas are small brown parasitic insects that infest the coat and skin of your pet.
 Many people think fleas are just an irritation but, if left untreated, they can be fatal to your pet.

 There is no one-stop-shop prevention method, however tick collars, top-spots, chew tablets and spray products will all reduce the likelihood of a tick latching onto your dog.
-Cats are more sensitive to chemicals, so the best way to prevent a tick latching on to your cat is to check it daily.
+Cats are also susceptible to the paralysis tick and there are treatments also available as there is for dogs.
+No treatments are 100% effective and you must conduct a thorough daily tick search of your pet.
 To learn how to search your cat for ticks, visit your local Greencross Vets .

 Heartworm is a parasite that is transmitted by mosquitos and infects both cats and dogs.
 The parasite matures in the pet’s organs for six months, becomes a worm, and then migrates to the heart and the blood vessels of the lungs.